makersacademy/takeaway-challenge/README.md

 As you can see above the User Class acts is how you interact with the rest of the classes.
 I do not think this is the best way to call the classes as it makes the User class extremely dependant of the others, especially Order.
 However it does allow for Menu/ Order to pretty independent.

+Test coverage 100%

+Rubocoop - 2 offenses but they are unassigned variables in the a class.
+These variables like menu = {} are called and used in other Classes.
+This again suggests they are too dependant on eachother.

 _________________________